Suleiman II (Ottoman sultan): Family

 Despite his six consorts, Suleiman II remained childless.
 It is not known whether this was due to his sterility, lack of sexual interest, or his precarious health conditions, which forced him to be bedridden for the final half of his short reign.

 The mausoleum of Suleiman II is located inside the türbe of Suleiman the Magnificent.
 (In the above picture, his tomb is seen at the center between Ahmed II and Suleiman the Magnificent).

-Death

-Suleiman II had fallen into a coma and was later brought to Edirne on 8 June 1691.
-He died on 22 June 1691 and his body was buried in Suleiman the Magnificent's tomb at Süleymaniye Mosque in Istanbul.
-His brother Ahmed succeeded him as Sultan.